Raydonna Biles makes lunch for her son every day.

-Produce and eggs for West Central’s recent June 17, 2020, Katy Trail distribution of 55 Farm SHARE bags came from within 100 miles of Clinton, Nixon said.
-Area farms with products in the bags were Moyer Farm (Richmond), Mast Family Farm (Windsor), Vernon County Produce (Rich Hill), and Moon on the Meadow (Lawrence, KS).
+Produce and eggs for West Central’s Katy Trail distribution of 55 Farm SHARE bags come from within 100 miles of Clinton, Nixon said.
+Area farms with products in the bagsrecently were Moyer Farm (Richmond), Mast Family Farm (Windsor), Vernon County Produce (Rich Hill), and Moon on the Meadow (Lawrence, KS).

 “The Farm Share program is another outlet for the food these farms are growing and harvesting every day,” Nixon said.